abhaysinghs772/kanban_board/README.md

 6. In order to test/check api's first signup and then do login by their respective apis and then use the token as :
     ```bash
     authorication: Bearear <your_token>

+7. find the api colections in the root directory of this project and then import it in your postman

+8. this project is Deployed on AWS EC2 Ubuntu instance.

+9. All the apis are very simple and can be extended as well

+10. this project is using interfaces apart from this we cn also use dto-validator/class-vallidators to valid incoming data in much better way.